pingidentity/pingidentity-devops-getting-started/docs/deployment/managePingFederate.md

 ---
 # PingFederate Configuration Management

-PingFederate has many moving parts which lead to a variety of operating patterns.
+PingFederate has a variety of operating patterns.
 These patterns typically involve a trade-off between ease of implementation and mitigation of deployment risks

 To simplify the moving parts we will categorize PingFederate Configuration into three categories: